 Execute User-defined Functions

-You can execute a user defined function in SQL Server 2014 by using Transact-SQL.
+Execute a user defined function using Transact-SQL.

 In Transact-SQL, parameters can be supplied either by using value or by using @parameter_name=value.
 A parameter is not part of a transaction; therefore, if a parameter is changed in a transaction that is later rolled back, the value of the parameter does not revert to its previous value.
 The value returned to the caller is always the value at the time the module returns.

 Permissions are not required to run the EXECUTE statement.
-However, permissions are required on the securables that are referenced within the EXECUTE string.
+However, permissions are required on the securables referenced within the EXECUTE string.
 For example, if the string contains an INSERT statement, the caller of the EXECUTE statement must have INSERT permission on the target table.
 Permissions are checked at the time EXECUTE statement is encountered, even if the EXECUTE statement is included within a module.
 For more information, see EXECUTE (Transact-SQL)